huanglianghua/pay-attention-pytorch/README.md

 - VGG: 93.xxx%

-(Seems main improvements is caused by the higher resolution of early layers, not the attentions?
+(Seems main improvements are caused by the higher resolution of early layers, not the attentions?
 Sad :(...
 Need more experiments on larger datasets like cifar-100 or ImageNet)